Plateau d'Hauteville

 Plateau d'Hauteville ([plato dotvil]) is a commune in the Ain department in eastern France.
 The municipality was established on 1 January 2019 by merger of the former communes of Cormaranche-en-Bugey, Hauteville-Lompnes (the seat), Hostiaz and Thézillieu.

 Geography

 The river Albarine flows through the commune.

 Climate

-Plateau d'Hauteville has a oceanic climate (Köppen climate classification Cfb).
+Plateau d'Hauteville has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Plateau d'Hauteville is 8.4 C. The average annual rainfall is 1564.4 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 17.1 C, and lowest in January, at around 0.3 C. The highest temperature ever recorded in Plateau d'Hauteville was 35.7 C on 12 August 2003; the coldest temperature ever recorded was -22.4 C on 1 March 2005.